ESP-IDF Frontend - idf.py

 NAME in CMake cache to value

-The byte code may cause issues when switching between IDF and Python versions.
+This command deletes generated python byte code from the ESP-IDF directory.
+The byte code may cause issues when switching between ESP-IDF and Python versions.
 It is advised to run this target after switching versions of Python.

 To list all available root level options, run